DomainDrivenArchitecture/c4k-forgejo/doc/Upgrading.md

 kubectl scale deployment gitea --replicas=1
 ```

-You now should be logged into the admin account with all repos visible.
+Logging into the admin account should now show the new version.

 You may want to update your c4k-gitea resources to reflect the changes made on the cluster.